 \subsection{Operator on the full space}

 In this section we will define the operator $A_\eps$.
 On the reference cell $Q=[0,1)^d$, consider the setup as shown in Figure \ref{fig:intro_toymodel}.
 That is, $Q$ is split into three connected components: a simply connected ``stiff interior" part $Q_\stin$, surrounded by an annular ``soft" region $Q_\soft$, with the remaining region filled by the ``stiff landscape" part $Q_\stls$.
-We require that the boundaries $\Gamma_\interior$ and $\Gamma_\ls$ be smooth, and $\Gamma_\interior$, $\Gamma_\ls$, $\partial Q$ be of positive distance away from each other.
+We require that the boundaries $\Gamma_\interior$ and $\Gamma_\ls$ are smooth, and $\Gamma_\interior$, $\Gamma_\ls$, and $\partial Q$ are of positive distance from each other.